jfrazier312/Cell-Society-/README.md

 It would be interesting to meet with other groups to discuss how they implemented the features.
 * Austin:
 I enjoyed working on the project as well, and I'm proud of what we were able to do.
 I wish that it was more spread out so we could add more of the features.
-It was great getting to work in a group on the large scale project, but I think it would have been mroe enjoyable if we had a little more time.
+It was great getting to work in a group on the large scale project, but I think it would have been more enjoyable if we had a little more time.
 I agree with Jordan in that I wish we had some time to talk to other groups about what they did and what they were able to acomplish.
+* Charles:
+The project is interesting and challenging from a design perspective.
+It was definitely different cooperating with other people on a big project like this.
+So fortunate to have two hardworking teammates and definitely learned a lot along the way.
+I wish we had more time to do more features and make it bug free, but given the time constrain we had, I am happy with what we had accomplished.